 She says "start".
 Bob starts climbing, and each time he gets to a new rung he says "mark".
 After Alice has heard "mark" four times, she says "stop".
-Bob stops, and is on rung 4, just as desired
+Bob stops, and is on rung 4, just as desired.

 So the actual numeric parameter of Bob's climb, "4", is conveyed in the reverse direction (by four consecutive cries of "mark").
 His utterances have "reverted" to the "commanding" end of the communication channel.
+Thus the name of this signaling method.